Masjids are a popular choice of donation for people who wish to benefit from the immense reward of providing people a safe place to perform Salaah.

 Multiple Quran classes and teachers would require lodgings and additional classrooms.

-To date, 21 medium Masjids have been constructed and have Imams under the YMA’s or the donor’s direct employ.
+To date, 21 medium-sized Masjids have been constructed and have Imams under the YMA’s or the donor’s direct employ.

 The size, design, and costs of each Masjid can vary greatly depending on requirements.
-However, generally the starting price can be considered as US$20,000 and this will include a shallow well and Imam’s quarters.
+However, generally the starting price can be in the region of US$20,000 and this includes a shallow well and Imam’s quarters.